 If a decision is made to withdraw a “live” post, managers must inform applicants using the template communication available from their HR Administrator.

-- b) Manager/administrator raises position on iGrasp completing position details page and uploads business case;
+- Manager/administrator raises position on iGrasp completing position details page and uploads business case;

-- d) HE Administrator reviews the request at tier 1 and sets up approval chain;
+- HE Administrator reviews the request at tier 1 and sets up approval chain;

-- f) Principal considers the request at tier 3 and approves if business critical or declines by rejecting and provides feedback to manager;
+- The Recruitment Approval Panel considers the request at tier 3 and approves if business critical or declines by rejecting and provides feedback to manager;

-- h) HR implements the request at tier 5, advertising post or generating contractual amendment as normal.
+- HR implements the request at tier 5, advertising post or generating contractual amendment as normal.

 The Business Case Template can be downloaded here: Business Case Template [DOC 14KB].